GAMMACASE/LightsRadExtractor/README.md

 # LightsRadExtractor
 Simple console application to extract lights.rad information that was used to compile the source 1 engine map.
-This app should work for all bsp's of a version 20 and 21, but was tested mostly for games such as CS:GO and CS:S.
+This app should work for all bsp's of a version 20 and 21, but was tested mostly for games such as CS:GO and CS:S. Formerly it was known as a ``lrfind`` or ``lightradfinder``.

 ## Usage
 If you plan on building or using the app directly from python: